Cortically based optimal transport: Geodesics in

 \section{Geodesics in ${\mc{P}_2(X)}$}

 The introduction of the Wasserstein distance $W_2$ on $\mc P_2$ allows the definition of geodesics in this space.
-We show a theorem of existence and unicity for such a geodesic relying a pair of measures.
+We show a theorem of existence and uniqueness for such a geodesic relying a pair of measures.

 \begin{defin} Consider a metric space $(X,d)$.
 A curve $\gamma\colon [0,1]\to X$ is a constant speed geodesic if

 \end{defin} We recall that $(X,d) $ is called a geodesic space if for every $x,y\in X$ there exists a constant speed geodesic connecting them.
 We consider the metric space $\Geod(X)$ of constant speed geodesics endowed with the sup norm.